 Administered by the Skeena Stikine Natural Resource District office in Smithers, communities in the Cassiar TSA include Dease Lake, Atlin, Telegraph Creek, Iskut, Good Hope Lake and Lower Post.

-The Cassiar TSA allowable annual cut (AAC) is 119,791 cubic metres, effective February 1, 2020 First Nation Woodlands Licence (FNWL) N3E.
+Effective February 1, 2020, the Cassiar TSA allowable annual cut (AAC) is 119,791 cubic metres accounting for First Nation Woodlands Licence (FNWL) N3E adjustment.

 The Forest Act — Section 8 (3.1) of the Forest Act stipulates in part that: If… the chief forester considers that the allowable annual cut…is not likely to be changed significantly with a new determination, then…the chief forester by written order may postpone the next determination…to a date that is up to 15 years after the date of the relevant last determination and must give written reasons for the postponement.